-If a cardholder knows in advance that they will be absent for the entire reconciliation period and not able to reconcile the Statement of Account, the cardholder shall forward the transaction files to the approving official.
-The approving official shall reconcile and sign a copy of the statement for the reconciliation file.
-Failure of the approving official to reconcile an absent cardholder's account may cause all cardholder accounts under their purview to be suspended by the agency program coordinator.
-In the event the cardholder's approving official cannot reconcile the cardholder's transactions due to a lengthy absence, an alternate approving official shall be nominated and delegated authority to approve the purchase in the interim.
+If a cardholder will be absent for the entire reconciliation period and not able to reconcile the statement of account, the approving official shall reconcile transactions and approve the statement within the servicing bank's tool in order to complete reconciliation.
+Failure of the approving official to reconcile an absent cardholder's account may cause all cardholder accounts under the approving official's purview to be suspended.
+In the event the cardholder's approving official cannot reconcile the cardholder's transactions due to a lengthy absence, an alternate approving official shall be nominated and delegated authority in the interim.